 Organizations are putting more workloads into public cloud, including business-critical applications.
 The worldwide public cloud services market is projected to grow at a compound annual rate of nearly 22%, reaching $277 billion by 2021, and 41% of enterprise workloads are expected to be running on public cloud platforms.

 But what about the idea of an organization outsourcing all of its applications—together with the confidential data stored in them—to one or more cloud providers?

 The mere suggestion of such a possibility may cause IT security and data protection experts to hyperventilate.
 Even now, 90% of cybersecurity professionals say they are concerned about cloud security, particularly data loss and leakage, threats to data privacy and breaches of confidentiality.

-The reality is that a wholesale migration to the cloud is not only feasible; it can be accomplished without sacrificing security.
+The reality is that a wholesale migration to the public cloud is not only feasible; it can be accomplished without sacrificing security.
 Moreover, switching to a cloud environment can mean a security improvement in some areas.

 The key, as it is with any important IT initiative, is highly intensive preparation, with an acute awareness of the potential stumbling blocks.
 A successful cloud migration revolves around understanding two points:

 - Which services is the company operating itself today, and in what form?

 - How can these functions and applications be covered securely in a future cloud environment?